caloni/journal/journal.md

 Growing food is a biological process, but we’ve taken this biological process and turned it into a chemical one.

 In our modern industrial food system, cows eat mainly grass.
 There is a widely held belief that cattle consume large amounts of grain and that this is effectively “taking food away” from what could otherwise feed humans, but this is incorrect.
-We’ll look at this topic in depth later in the book, but for now, we want

 The saying “A chicken in every pot” has been erroneously attributed to 1928 presidential candidate Herbert Hoover.
 In fact, a group of supporters of Hoover’s political campaign coined this phrase, but the promise was alluring: before the intensification of our food system, there was not extra grain available to raise chickens en masse as is common practice today.
 The bulk of animal products consumed came from grazing animals, for reasons that are hopefully becoming clearer.
 Eating chicken today is inextricably linked with modern industrial farming practices that are unsustainable in the long term.